History of the Soviet Union (1982–1991): Andropov interregnum

 Brezhnev died on 10 November 1982.
 After a two-day power struggle Yuri Andropov became the new General Secretary.
 He maneuvered his way into power both through his KGB connections and by gaining the support of the military by promising not to cut defense spending.
 For comparison, some of his rivals such as Konstantin Chernenko were skeptical of a continued high military budget.
 Aged 68, Andropov was the oldest person ever appointed as General Secretary.
 Andropov began a thorough house-cleaning throughout the party and state bureaucracy, a decision made easy by the fact that the Central Committee had an average age of 69.
 He replaced more than one-fifth of the Soviet ministers and regional party first secretaries and more than one-third of the department heads within the Central Committee apparatus.
 As a result, he replaced the aging leadership with younger, more vigorous administrators.
-But Andropov's ability to reshape the top leadership was constrained by his own age and poor health and the influence of his rival (and longtime ally of Brezhnev) Konstantin Chernenko, who had previously supervised personnel matters in the Central Committee.
+But Andropov's ability to reshape the top leadership was constrained by his own age and poor health and the influence of Chernenko, his rival and longtime ally of Brezhnev who had previously supervised personnel matters in the Central Committee.

 The transition of power from Brezhnev to Andropov was notably the first one in Soviet history to occur completely peacefully with no one being imprisoned, killed, or forced from office.